johndunstan/dinos-for-sale/README.md

-# dinos-for-sale
+# Dinos for Sale

-Personal html, css, and bootstrap project for Nucamp
+Personal html, css, and bootstrap project for Nucamp.

 ## Dev Dependencies